bigcommerce/dev-docs/markdown/stencil-docs/developing-further/theme-updates-and-version-control.md

 ## Theme Updates

-If you are using a Cornerstone theme as your base theme, update notifications are found in our [changelog]().
+If you are using a Cornerstone theme as your base theme, update notifications are found in our [changelog](https://developer.bigcommerce.com/changelog).
 If you are using another theme, please see the theme creator for updates.

+Before updating your theme, review the following list items to ensure a successful update:

-Before updating your theme, always make a backup of the theme.
-When updating keep a backup of the `config.json`.
-Config contains all the configurations and customizations for that theme.
-Never merge an update directly into your theme.
-Test any new updates before pushing them to a production theme.
-A good way to do this is keep a separate test theme and compare file changes between them.
-Then apply the changes to the test theme and check for any problems.
+* Create a backup of the custom theme.
+* Keep a backup of `config.json`.
+This file contains all the configurations and many of the customizations for a theme.
+* Never merge an update directly into your custom theme.
+* Test any new updates before pushing the updates to production.
+A good way to do this is to keep a test theme that mirrors your theme in production and apply any new changes to the test theme.
+If there are no issues, apply your updates to production.
 ---

 <a id="markdown-maintain-customizations" name="maintain-customizations"></a>